Liminal Species in GeneralThis page is for the various species that appear in Daily Life with Monster Girl.

 - Fantastic Arousal: The tip of their tail is a very sensitive erogenous zone.
 Playing with it can easily turn them on.

-- Flying Seafood Special: Zigzagged with melusines; they have the bodies of sea snakes, and they do have wings, but... they can't fly.
+- Flying Seafood Special: Zigzagged with melusines; they have the bodies of sea snakes, and they do have wings, but because they lack the proper musculature they can't fly.
+According to one of their profiles, they use their wings to swim in the vein of underwater birds.

 - Pointed Ears: Which is a little strange considering snakes don't have ears.
 Then again, they are also part-human, who certainly do have (non-pointed) ears.